flare-foundation/attestation-client/docs/attestation-types/00001-payment.md

 ## Verification rules

-- The transaction being attested must be a [native payment](../native-payment.md).
+- The transaction being attested must be a [native payment](../definitions/native-payment.md).
-- Payment reference is calculated only if the attested transaction confirms to ([standardized payment reference](../payment-reference.md)).
+- Payment reference is calculated only if the attested transaction confirms to ([standardized payment reference](../definitions/payment-reference.md)).
 Otherwise the payment reference is 0.
-- Status of the attestation is determined as described [here](../transaction-status.md)
+- Status of the attestation is determined as described [here](../definitions/transaction-status.md)
 - If the payment status is failure (1 or 2), the received amount should be 0 and the spent amount should be only the fee spent in case of non-UTXO chains.
 In case of UTXO chain no value is provided.
 - The values of `utxo` and `inUtxo` on non-UTXO chains are always 0.
 ### UTXO (BTC, LTC, DOGE) chains

-- Full attestation is performed only if the standardized payment reference exists (see [here](../account-based-vs-utxo-chains.md) for details).
-Othewise partial attestation si performed.
+- Full attestation is performed only if the standardized payment reference exists (see [here](../definitions/account-based-vs-utxo-chains.md) for details).
+Otherwise partial attestation si performed.
 - Source address exists only if there is unique source address on the selected input (`inUtxo`).
 To determine it, one needs to make additional RPC API call.
 If source address does not exist, it is indicated by 0 in response.
 Spent amount is 0 in this case.
 If source address exists, a hash (sha3) is provided for `sourceAddress` in response.
 - Receiving address may not exist on the selected output (`utxo`).
 In this case it is indicated in response by 0.
 Received amount is 0 in this case.
-If receiving address exists, the hash of it is provided for `receivingAddress` in reponse.
+If receiving address exists, the hash of it is provided for `receivingAddress` in response.

 ## Response format